 Obesity affects about 40% of felines, and it’s the most common nutritional disorder among domestic cats.
 Though some medical conditions can also lead to it, the main reason for obesity is overfeeding our four-legged friend with her favorite and, undoubtedly, solid food.

 Yes, fluffy and fatty cats may look adorable; but, responsible cat owners understand that overweight is a big problem leading to major issues with health: diabetes, arthritis, high blood pressure, heart and liver disease, or even cancer.
 Understanding the gravity of the situation, we agree to put our cat on a diet and start giving low-calorie cat food to her so she could stay healthy.

-With so much cat food for overweight cats on the market, please focus on protein-rich (no less than 30% of protein inside) but low-calorie recipes, both dry and wet, to organize and control a diet for your feline.
-I did my best to review ten best cat foods for weight loss and make weight loss cat food comparison here, so feel free to consider any of them for your fluffy friend.
+With so much cat food for overweight cats on the market, please focus on protein-rich formulas for cats (no less than 30% of protein inside) but low-calorie recipes, both dry and wet, to organize and control a diet for your feline.
+I did my best to review ten best cat foods for weight loss and make a weight loss cat food comparisons here, so feel free to consider any of them for your fluffy friend.

 But regardless of what cat diet food you choose, please consult with a vet specialist.
 Health conditions, age, lifestyle, and breed of our cat – all these influences a diet she needs for a positive outcome.